Original Air Date: October 16, 1959

 - This was the only Twilight Zone episode directed by Allen Reisner.
 He later directed two episodes of Rod Serling’s Night Gallery.

 - Rod Serling’s working title for this episode was “Death, Destry, and Mr. Dingle.”

 - This was one of five episodes to include an eye, not a spiral, at the introduction, the others being Season 1’s “A World of His Own,” “The Mighty Casey,” “The After Hours” and “Mr. Bevis.”

 - Another episode with the theme of a mysterious vendor who is inexplicably able to provide what is needed can be found in Season 1’s “What You Need.”

 - Dan Duryea was paid $5,000 for his four days of work on this episode.

 - The harmonica music in the background is an old Russian folksong known as “Stenka Razin”.

-- Martin Landau and Ken Lynch both appeared in scenes with Cary Grant in North by Northwest (1959), which was released only 20 days earlier on September 26th, 1959.
+- Martin Landau and Ken Lynch both appeared in scenes with Cary Grant in North by Northwest (1959), which was released only 20 days before this episode on September 26th, 1959.
 Malcolm Attenbury also was in North By Northwest as the man at the prairie crossing.